seloufian/Arabic-PoS-Tagger/README.md

 ## Application use

-To run this application, make sure that all required the packages are already installed.
+To run this application, make sure that all required packages are already installed.
 Then, it can be launched via the entry point:

 ```text
 $ python3 src/__main__.py
 ```

-To test all the functionalities of this application, example files are available in ``./examples/``.
+To test all functionalities of this application, example files are available in ``./examples/``.

 ## License

 This application uses other projects made by third parties.
 This project is distributed under the ``MIT`` license.
-For more details, see the ``LICENSE.md`` file.
+For more details, see the [``LICENSE.md``](https://github.com/seloufian/Arabic-PoS-Tagger/blob/master/LICENSE.md) file.